raveneyex/cybertarot/README.md

 This option requires a `<path/to/jsonFile.json>` parameter to be supplied.
 The application will attempt to load and validate the JSON file; if the validation succeeds it means that the imported JSON has the proper format to be considered a `spread` and it will be then copied to the spreads folder of the application.
 An example spread format is detailed in a section below.

-Note that the spread will be saved using the file name of the original json file. i.e. `jsonFile.json`.
+Note that the spread will be saved using the filename of the original json file. i.e. `jsonFile.json`.
 In the event that a file `jsonFile.json` already exists it will be overwritten.

 ## The spread format